California Recall: Caitlyn Jenner's 1st Campaign News Conference Short On Substance

 “I’m here to win it,” she said.

+She also dismissed criticism of her spotty voting record — “I voted when I needed to” — said she would spend the final month of the campaign on a bus tour of the state and planned to release her tax returns next week.

+Jenner also suggested building desalination plants to produce more water for the drought-ridden state but provided no specifics about when or where such facilities could be built.

-Jenner, who won the Olympic decathlon in 1976 and decades later became a reality TV personality and came out as a transgender woman, said she is better known than any other GOP candidate and even Newsom, who has been in office more than two years.
+Jenner, who won the Olympic decathlon in 1976 and decades later came out as a transgender woman, said she is better known than any other GOP candidate and even Newsom.
+The governor has been in office more than two years and earlier served as lieutenant governor and San Francisco mayor.

 “I have a tremendous advantage, obviously, because of name recognition,” she said.
 “To be honest with you, I’ve been in a lot of races in my life, and I know how to win.
 I just keeping working hard.”